conor-b-abraham/FibMap/README.md

 ## Disclaimer ##

-FibMap is still under development.
-If you run into any issues please report them.
+FibMap is still a work in progress.
+If you run into any issues please report them [here](https://github.com/conor-b-abraham/FibMap/issues).

 ## Background and Motivation ##